Abdominal Transplant Surgery Fellowship

 About the Fellowship

-The Massachusetts General Hospital/Harvard Medical School (HMS) Abdominal Organ Transplant Fellowship is an American Society of Transplant Surgery-accredited, two-year fellowship seeking applicants with mature clinical judgment, demonstrated operative independence and a desire to advance the field of transplant surgery.
-Under the direction of James Markmann, MD, PhD, chief of the Division of Transplantation at Mass General and a professor of surgery at HMS, the fellowship offers extensive clinical and research experience tailored to each fellow’s individual goals.
+The Massachusetts General Hospital/Harvard Medical School (HMS) Abdominal Organ Transplant Fellowship is an American Society of Transplant Surgery-accredited, two-year fellowship seeking applicants with mature clinical judgment, demonstrated operative independence, and a desire to advance the field of transplant surgery.
+The fellowship offers extensive clinical experience and research opportunities tailored to each fellow’s individual goals.

 Requirements